Bayesian Inference from Non-Ignorable Network Sampling Designs: Illustration of Framework

 \subsection{Model Specification}

-We now present the specific choices we made for these distributions: For $\mathcal{G}$ an Erdos-Renyi model \cite{ErdosRenyi} was assumed, with a single probability of inclusion $\alpha \in (0,1)$.
+We now present the specific choices we made for these distributions: For $\mathcal{G}$ an Erd\"{o}s-R\'{e}nyi model \cite{ErdosRenyi} was assumed, with a single probability of inclusion $\alpha \in (0,1)$.
 A Beta$(\omega_1,\omega_2)$ was used as prior for $\alpha$.
-Our specification for $p(I \mid \mathcal{G})$ is an RDS with $m$ coupons per wave and sample size $n$.
-For this paper we will assume that $y_i$ is binary, and
+Our specification for $p(I \mid \mathcal{G},\eta)$ is an RDS with $\eta=(m,s,n)$ (\emph{i.e.}, RDS is specified with $m$ coupons per wave, $s$ seeds and sample size $n$).
+For the vector of responses $Y$, we assumed the Markov Random Field (MRF) implied by: